biz9framework/biz9-data/README.md

 BiZ9-Data is a data-cache access library for web, service, and or mobile based applications, which utilizes [MongoDB](https://mongodb.com/) for database and [Redis](https://redis.com) for caching.

+### Issue
+When MongoDB grows it get slower and slower.
+Store data in Cache and retrieve from memory will speed up your applications tremodulosly.
+This library distribute data in cache memory to improve performance.
+Update, modify, and retrieve data using popular Create,Read,Update, Delete (CRUD) calls.

 ## Installation

 Use the [npm](https://npm.com) installer to install.